Engineering

 Notes:

-3. When pool stage is at or above 172.5 or 172.2 if the power plant is under repair or inoperable, operate spillway in
+- Spillway operation: When the pool stage is at or above 172.5 feet (or 172.2 feet if the power plant is under repair or inoperable), operate the spillway according to the Guide on Spillway Gate Operation.

 History